GIS4DEV/GIS4DEV.github.io/_lessons/2021-04-23-correlation.md

 - spearman's *rho* correlation results for figure 4 and for figure 5
 - the sample size is so large that the *p-value* is not very meaningful for either correlation test

-You can save all of these figures as `.png` files into your repository's `results` folder using R code
+You can save all of these figures as `.png` files into your repository's `results` folder using R code.
+One great thing about doing cartography in R is that you can repurpose code from one map to the next!